csvance/deep-hammy/README.md

 # DeepHammy - Deep Learning Virtual Hamster
 Meet Hammy, a hamster with a DQN-for-brains.
 Watch him live his hamster life at insane speeds, and then watch him be reincarnated to do it all over again.
-Help him out when he is in need, or maybe get him addicited to hamsternip if you are feeling evil.
+Help him out when he is in need, or maybe get him addicited to hamsternip if you are evil.

 ## Features